JorelAli/CommandAPI/docssrc/src/tooltips.md

 /emote <emote> <target>
 ```

 First, we'll declare our arguments.
-Here, we'll use the `replaceSuggestionsT` method, along with the `StringTooltip.of(String, String)` method to create emote suggestions and include suitable descriptions:
+Here, we'll use the `stringsWithTooltips` method, along with the `StringTooltip.of(String, String)` method to create emote suggestions and include suitable descriptions:

 ```java
 {{#include ../../CommandAPI/commandapi-core/src/test/java/Examples.java:Tooltips1}}